 Stakeholder engagement is a critical part of our corporate responsibility governance, and we participate in regular dialogue and structured collaboration throughout the year.
-We conduct stakeholder engagement assessments every 2-3 years, and plan to commence our next assessment in Spring 2021.
+We conduct stakeholder ESG issues assessments every 2-3 years.

 As part of our ongoing governance, we continuously monitor pressing and emerging ESG issues and current events and prioritize programmatic and managerial efforts on those topics, as appropriate.